TheLaziestDog/NeoPacked/README.md

 # 💪 NvBased 💪

-This is my 💪 BASED 💪 config for neovim, hope you like it!!!
+This is my 💪 BASED 💪 config for neovim

 I had multiple config for my neovim, but this is the best one from all al of them.